wanderindev/wanderindev/README.md

 ## What am I currently learning?

--  :school: I just finished [Udacity's Intermediate JavaScript nanodegree](https://www.udacity.com/course/intermediate-javascript-nanodegree--nd032).
+-  :school: I just started  [Udacity's Intermediate Python nanodegree](https://www.udacity.com/course/intermediate-python-nanodegree--nd303).

 ## Some helpful resources

 -  🐕 [Flask Web Development](https://www.amazon.com/Flask-Web-Development-Developing-Applications-dp-1491991739/dp/1491991739/ref=mt_other?_encoding=UTF8&me=&qid=1596075644) is a great hands-on book by [Miguel Grinberg](https://www.linkedin.com/in/miguelgrinberg/) on building a web application using Flask.
 It covers everything, from creating a virtual environment to application deployment.
 I use Flask a lot, and I often refer to this book.
 Miguel's [blog](https://blog.miguelgrinberg.com/) is also a great source of information.